Jinder Mahal: Bio

 When neither of those attempts paid dividends, Mahal took a sabbatical from WWE and returned in 2016 as a new man.
 While his style evolved, he also underwent a remarkable physical transformation.
 Suddenly, going after the biggest dog in the yard didn’t seem so far-fetched.
 In just a two-month span, Mahal finished as the runner-up in the Andre the Giant Memorial Battle Royal, defeated five of SmackDown LIVE’s finest to earn a WWE Championship Match, recruited Sunil & Samir Singh to his side and made good on his title opportunity, defeating none other than Randy Orton to attain the supreme prize of sports-entertainment.

-He may have crossed a few lines and stepped on a few necks to succeed, but if there’s anything to take away from Jinder Mahal, it’s that none are more deserving of glory than those who refuse to be hindered — even if it means getting there by any means necessary.
+Nevertheless, Jinder Mahal is a force to be reckoned with.
+He may have crossed a few lines and stepped on a few necks to succeed, but if there’s anything to take away from The Modern Day Maharaja, it’s that none are more deserving of glory than those who refuse to be hindered — even if it means getting there by any means necessary.